 Leeks – Leeks can repel the dreaded cabbage whiteflies, as well as white caterpillars… plus they make excellent additions to a variety of recipes.

 Sweetcorn / Asparagus / Pumpkins / Watermelons / Rue / Grapes – All these plants are heavy feeders that take nutrients away from brassicas, most especially calcium.

 Strawberries – Strawberries are notorious for attracting slugs that will devastate your brassica crop.

-Nightshades – Nightshade attract verticillium wilt, which will damage brassicas.
-This is especially true of peppers.
+Nightshades – Nightshades attract verticillium wilt, which will damage brassicas.
+This is especially true of peppers and eggplant.

-Radish – Radishes just don’t like brassicas, and neither perform well when planted together.
+Radish – Radishes just don’t like brassicas, and neither performs well when planted together.

-Brassicas are quite easy going plants which provide a great yield in various conditions.
-However, pests like cabbage loopers, cabbage worm, and cabbage moths can really have an impact on their development and your resulting yield.
+Brassicas are quite easygoing plants that provide a great yield in various conditions.
+However, pests like cabbage loopers, cabbage worms, and cabbage moths can really have an impact on their development and your resulting yield.

 Getting companions in the ground that have strong aromatic properties help to deter these pests and lead to healthy growth for brassicas.
 Equally, plants like agastache can pull these pests away from your brassicas, so having a healthy supply a row away will work well for you.

 Try to find plants that harvest nutrients and place them in the topsoil, like dynamic accumulators, such as buckwheat and borage, and nitrogen fixers, like beans and peas.